On one of the most fascinating figures in English literature.

 This event takes place at the British Library.

-It is the 250th anniversary of the birth of Samuel Taylor Coleridge (1772–1834).
-Although he hated birthdays and often got the date wrong, it is the ideal moment to look back at the astonishing range of his work and strange shifts in his reputation ever since.
+Last year marked the 250th anniversary of the birth of Samuel Taylor Coleridge (1772–1834).
+Although he hated birthdays and often got the date wrong, it is the ideal moment to look back at the astonishing range of his works and strange shifts in his reputation ever since.

-Coleridgean enthusiasts Richard Holmes and Seamus Perry chaired by Drummond Bone, explore Coleridge’s extraordinary gifts, as well as his many fragilities, and show why he is a more significant figure for us today than ever before.
+For the Wordsworth Trust Annual Public Lecture, Coleridgean enthusiasts Richard Holmes and Seamus Perry, chaired by Drummond Bone, explore Coleridge’s extraordinary gifts, as well as his many fragilities, and show why he is a more significant figure for us today than ever before.

 Richard Holmes is a Fellow of the British Academy, and an Honorary Fellow of Churchill College, Cambridge.
 His landmark books include Footsteps (1975) and two biographies: Coleridge: Early Visions (1985) and Coleridge: Darker Reflections (1998); and a study of poets and scientists working together in the Romantic period, The Age of Wonder: How the Romantic Generation Discovered the Beauty and Terror of Science (2009) which won the Royal Society Prize for Science Books.

 Seamus Perry is a Fellow of Balliol College and a Professor in the Faculty of English at Oxford University.
 Among his publications are editions of Coleridge's Notebooks and literary criticism; Coleridge and the Uses of Division, a study of his thought; and the Coleridge volume in the British Library's Writers' Lives series.